hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

 Managing Hasura metadata in CI/CD
 ---------------------------------

-Using tools like ``curl`` you can easily integrate the metadata API requests for the above metadata management actions with your CI/CD workflows.

-In case you need an automated way of applying/importing the metadata, take a look at the :ref:`CLI-Migrations <auto_apply_migrations_v1>` Docker image, which can start the GraphQL engine after automatically importing a mounted metadata file.
+In case you need an automated way of applying/importing the metadata, take a look at the :ref:`cli-migrations <auto_apply_migrations>` Docker image, which can start the GraphQL engine after automatically importing a mounted metadata directory.